Code Verification and Validation with PIL and External Mode

 Open the Manual Switch block while simulation is running to change the input source.
 Open the Gain block to change the signal gain.
 Finally, open the Scope block to view the external mode simulation results.
 Note that the entire model is running on the emulator.

 If a signal had been selected for streaming to the Simulation Data Inspector, a new simulation run appears in the Runs pane of the Simulation Data Inspector.
 During simulation, the Simulation Data Inspector button appears highlighted to indicate that new simulation output is available in the Simulation Data Inspector.

 4. Stop external mode simulation.

-Note: At any point during the external mode simulation, you can open the External Mode Control Panel in order to perform tasks such as connecting or disconnecting from a running target, using by following these steps:
+Note: At any point during the external mode simulation, you can open the External Mode Control Panel in order to perform tasks such as connecting or disconnecting from a running target, by using following steps:

 This example introduced the workflow for code verification using target connectivity features PIL and external mode.